puavo-org/puavo-os/parts/client/PuavoRestClient.md

     Usage: puavo-rest-client [options] [SCHEME://HOST[:PORT]]<PATH>

     - If [SCHEME://HOST[:PORT]] is omitted it is automatically resolved from DNS
-    - If DNS resolving fails a fallback is read from /etc/puavo/apiserver
+    - If DNS resolving fails a fallback is read from puavo.www.apiserver
-    - If /etc/puavo/apiserver is not present puavo domain is used
-    - Puavo domain is read from /etc/puavo/domain

     Examples: